 5. Radius of Gyration & Flare Potential

 Radius of gyration (RG) refers to a factor engineered in the core production phase and influences how rapidly a ball acquires its strongest rolling pattern.
-Manufacturers include the RG rating for their high-end lineup.
+Manufacturers (like Storm bowling, Brunswick, and others) include the RG rating for their high-end lineup.

 - If you thirst for the most aggressive backend reaction, look for 6” flare potential rating and higher.
 High RG rolls perfectly on the backend of dry lanes.